Squirrel Stone Caching, Dust-bathing & Sitting High

 The squirrel was doing this most of the day and had removed quite a few stones.

-In December 2018, Vicky Harrison got in touch to tell me about Greys visiting her property that “consistently take small stones from my garden and bury them, usually next door”.
-Vicky first noticed this behaviour in the winter of 2017, and it appeared to be just a single individual that was collecting pebbles who was “very particular about the size (acorn) and shape (smooth) of the selected stones”.
-By the following autumn four of the five or six visiting squirrels were doing it and, in some cases, jagged stones were taken.
-The stones were taken throughout the day and mostly buried in a neighbouring garden, although Vicky found several in her flower pots.
+In December 2018, Vicky Harrison wrote to tell me about grey squirrels that "consistently take small stones from my garden and bury them, usually next door".
+She had first noticed the behaviour in the winter of 2017, apparently involving just a single individual who was "very particular about the size (acorn) and shape (smooth) of the selected stones".
+By the following autumn, four of the five or six squirrels visiting the garden were doing it, and in some cases jagged stones were being taken.
+The stones were removed throughout the day and mostly buried next door, though Vicky also found several in her flower pots.

-Between August and November 2020, I received 11 reports of “stone stealing” behaviour; seven were from the UK (including Sussex, Oxfordshire, County Durham and Edinburgh) and three from North America, one in Minnesota and two in Canada.
-All the descriptions have the same basic elements in common: one or two squirrels carefully select stone, rotate them in their forepaws often while licking them and then take them away.
-In several of the videos I have been sent, the squirrel can clearly be seen burying the stone before returning for another, while in others the squirrel disappears.
-Even in the reports that don't see what happens to the stones, the speed with which the squirrel returns suggests they're being cached.
-The stones vary in size and shape from acorn-sized to walnut or slightly larger (“boiled egg cut in half” as one observer described it to me).
-In only one case so far has a colour preference been evident.
+Between August and November 2020, I received eleven reports of stone-stealing; seven from the UK (among them Sussex, Oxfordshire, County Durham, and Edinburgh) and four from North America (Minnesota and two locations in Canada).
+The descriptions share the same core elements: one or two squirrels carefully select a stone, rotate it in their forepaws -- often while licking it -- and carry it away.
+In several videos I have been sent, the squirrel can be seen burying the stone before returning for another; in others it simply disappears from view.
+Even in cases where the stone's fate goes unobserved, the speed with which the squirrel returns suggests caching is taking place.
+Stones range from acorn-sized to walnut-sized or a little larger – one observer described the upper end as "a boiled egg cut in half".
+Only one case has so far shown any evidence of colour preference.
 Jane Hankinson told me:

 A Grey squirrel (_Sciurus carolinensis_) removing and caching small stones in a garden in Edinburgh.
 On the first couple of trips the squirrel disappear into the hedge, returning a few seconds later for another, and it's not possible to establish what it is doing with the stone.
 Subsequently, we see the squirrel clearly cache the stone in the border of the lawn. - Credit: Angie Gourlay

-Thus far, all but one report I have found involve Grey squirrels and I have yet to come across an example of the behaviour in European Reds, although this may simply reflect the Grey's more cosmopolitan distribution and propensity for visiting gardens.
-This behaviour is not, however, exclusive to Greys and in August 2020 Keith Guise, from New Brunswick on Canada's east coast, contacted me to describe repetitive stone caching behaviour by an American Red squirrel (Tamiasciurus hudsonicus) visiting his isolated mountain garden.
-Keith described how the squirrel selects smooth rounded grey stones about 2.5-3.5cm (1-1.5 in.) in diameter and either disappears off into the forest with them or leaves them around the garden in the plant pots.
-This happens throughout the summer and Keith told me:
+Thus far, all but one report involves a grey squirrel, and I have yet to come across an example of the behaviour in European reds – though this may simply reflect the grey's wider distribution and greater tendency to visit gardens.
+Stone caching is not, however, exclusive to greys.
+In August 2020, Keith Guise described to me repeated stone-caching by an American red squirrel (Tamiasciurus hudsonicus) visiting his isolated mountain garden in New Brunswick, on Canada's east coast.
+Keith described how the squirrel selected smooth, rounded grey stones roughly 2.5-3.5 cm (1-1.5 in.) in diameter, then either disappeared into the forest with them or left them around the garden in plant pots.
+This continued throughout the summer, and Keith told me:

 "... we see it about four or five times per day but there could be more; it goes to great trouble to choose the one it wants, picking them up putting them in its mouth, turning the stone around until it has the "best" one; always heads off on the same route down our mountain ..."

-I have been unable to find any reference to this in the literature and Max Planck squirrel biologist Pizza Ka Yee told me that, despite being curious about it, she has never seen the behaviour.
-Lucia Jacobs, a neuropsychology professor at the University of California, Berkeley, who has spent much of her academic career study caching behaviour in Greys, has observed the caching of non-food items only very rarely—in one case a squirrel stole their experimental cue, which was shaped like an ear of corn, and cached it. regardless, all accounts describe a patient deliberation about the selection of the stones and the regularity with which it is carried out, suggesting some purpose the squirrel was invested in.
+Stone caching is intriguing behaviour, and sufficiently uncommon that I have never managed to observe it personally, despite having left a dish of suitably sized stones in my garden for two years.
+The same appears to be true of squirrel biologists: I have been unable to find any reference to it in the literature.
+Max Planck squirrel biologist Pizza Ka Yee told me that, despite her curiosity about it, she has never witnessed the behaviour.
+Similarly, Lucia Jacobs -- a neuropsychology professor at the University of California, Berkeley, who has devoted much of her academic career to studying caching behaviour in grey squirrels -- has observed the caching of non-food items only very rarely.
+In one instance, a squirrel stole an experimental cue shaped like an ear of corn and cached it.
+Regardless, all accounts describe the same patient deliberation in selecting stones, and the regularity with which the behaviour occurs suggests the squirrel has some purpose it is committed to.

-Unfortunately, there are still a great many unknowns about this behaviour.
-We don't know if it is sex- or age-specific, for example, although several of the reports I've received have suggested yearlings.
-We also don't know whether the stones are ever retrieved or relocated, as regular caches are.
-We do know that squirrels are very proficient when it comes to selecting seeds for caching and have a good sense of smell, which might suggest they're unlikely to have mistaken the pebbles for food.
-Indeed, Alan Walker in Shropshire told me that the squirrel taking stones from his garden dropped the stone it was carrying when took the walnut he was offering instead.
-Similarly, in Vicky's description, squirrels visiting across years exhibited the behaviour, implying they were presumably feeding themselves in between these bouts of pebble caching.
-Several other readers who have provided their observations feed squirrels in their garden and watch them cache both stones and nuts during the same observation period.
+There remains much we do not know about this behaviour.
+Whether it is sex- or age-specific is unclear, though several reports have suggested yearlings are involved.
+We do not know whether the stones are ever retrieved or relocated, as food caches are.
+What we can say is that squirrels are highly proficient at selecting seeds for caching and have a keen sense of smell, making it unlikely they are simply mistaking pebbles for food.
+Alan Walker in Shropshire provided a telling illustration: the squirrel taking stones from his garden immediately dropped the one it was carrying when he offered it a walnut instead.
+Vicky Harrison's account is similarly instructive: squirrels visiting across multiple years exhibited the behaviour, implying they were feeding themselves normally between bouts of pebble caching.
+Several other observers who feed squirrels in their gardens have watched them cache both stones and nuts within the same session.

 A Grey squirrel (_Sciurus carolinensis_) collecting stones from a garden in Sussex.
 (Note: This has been cropped in from a mobile phone footage to make it clearer how the squirrel is rotating and licking at the stone.) - Credit: Richard Stallard

-A second hypothesis, provided by Natural Heritage Information Centre zoologist Don Sutherland, considers that it may be an attempt to disguise food caches and reduce cache-pilfering by other squirrels.
-Off-hand, it seems this could work in two ways: it may serve to 'dilute' the caches such that any potential thief would potentially uncover a stone for their trouble rather than a nut; or a stone could be placed on top of a food item to fool a potential pilferer.
-I've not come across evidence to support either of these in the current observations, but both seem plausible, although when Fiona Turner dug up one of the caches in her Oxfordshire garden, she found only the stone.
+The second hypothesis, put forward by Natural Heritage Information Centre zoologist Don Sutherland, is that stone caching may be an attempt to reduce pilfering by rival squirrels.
+There are two plausible mechanisms: stones could 'dilute' a cache so that any thief is as likely to unearth a pebble as a nut; or a stone placed on top of a food item might deter or deceive a would-be pilferer.
+I have not come across direct evidence for either in the reports I have received, though when Fiona Turner dug up one of the caches in her Oxfordshire garden, she found only a stone, and where larder caches were reported there was no food amongst the stones.

-Thirdly, and in what is probably a logical extension of the aforementioned, Professor Jacobs points to research by scientists at the Konrad Lorenz Forschungsstelle, part of the University of Vienna's Faculty of Life Sciences, which found ravens openly cached small toys (i.e., low value items) they were given when in the presence of competitors, but hid food (high value) more diligently.
-The researchers suspect that the ravens do this to practice being pilfered from, and it's possible squirrels do something similar with the stones they take.
+The third hypothesis, and in many ways a logical extension of the second, was raised by Professor Jacobs, who pointed to research from the Konrad Lorenz Forschungsstelle (part of the University of Vienna's Faculty of Life Sciences) showing that ravens will openly cache low-value objects such as small toys in the presence of competitors, while concealing food far more carefully.
+The researchers suggest the ravens may be practising being pilfered from; it is possible squirrels do something similar with stones, though most squirrels seem disinterested in stones.

 A Grey squirrel (_Sciurus carolinensis_) selecting and caching stones in a yard in Minnesota during October 2020. - Credit: Wendy Dahlberg

-A final thought, and one I confess shows limited promise relative to the above, is that the squirrels may be using these stones as a mineral source.
-Most reports of this behaviour describe the squirrel licking the stone before taking it away and while I believe some observations are actually just the squirrel rotating a stone in its mouth trying to find a secure grip, several do give the strong impression that the squirrel is genuinely licking it.
-In one example, Richard Stallard described licking behaviour in squirrels taking stones from under the bird feeder in his Sussex garden and, when I mentioned a possible mineral source, noted that he'd been distributing salt in his garden to try and reduce the slug population and that, living on the coast, they get salt deposited on the house and garden from sea spray.
-Similarly, Nikki Wyrill from Dorset observed a squirrel very selectively removing stones from her garden and suggested to me “I also live on the coast in a very windy area - so perhaps the theory of salt deposits on the stones may be true”.
+A final possibility, one I confess seems less convincing than the above, is that squirrels may be using stones as a mineral source.
+Most reports describe licking before the stone is taken, and while some of this almost certainly represents the squirrel rotating a stone in its mouth to find a secure grip, several accounts give a strong impression of genuine licking.
+Richard Stallard, who observed this behaviour in squirrels visiting stones beneath his bird feeder in Sussex, noted when I raised the mineral theory that he had been distributing salt in his garden to deter slugs, and that living on the coast meant salt was routinely deposited on the house and garden by sea spray.
+Nikki Wyrill from Dorset, who watched a squirrel very selectively removing stones from her garden, made a similar connection: "I also live on the coast in a very windy area - so perhaps the theory of salt deposits on the stones may be true."
+Similarly, Evelyn Bernacki only noticed the caching behaviour after applying salt-based weedkiller to the area and told me salt was her theory, too.

 A melanistic Grey squirrel carefully selecting stones in a garden in British Columbia, Canada. - Credit: Brittney Olshaski.

-So, at this point, we can't say with any certainty why squirrels take and bury stones.
-In my view, the idea that they're using it as a pseudo/dummy/test cache seems to make the most sense, but even this theory is not without its holes, so to speak.
-The squirrels aren't obviously being watched, and make no attempt to “fake cache” the stones as they do with food when they think somone's looking.
-This behaviour also seems all encompassing; a single squirrel will bury dozens, perhaps hundreds, of stones over a season, which presumably impacts its ability to cache food to see it through the winter.
-As such, this may actually be an abberant behaviour.
-Unfortunately, no stone caches have yet been methodically studied, so we don't know whether they normally contain food as well, although some annecdotal reports suggest some do, or whether the owner ever returns.
-I would be very interested to hear from readers who have observed this behaviour or have theories as to its purpose.
+We cannot yet say with any certainty why squirrels take and bury stones.
+The dummy or test-cache hypothesis seems to me the most coherent, but it is not without its difficulties.
+The squirrels do not appear to be performing for an audience, and they make no attempt to fake-cache the stones in the way they are known to do with food when they suspect they are being watched.
+The scale of the behaviour is also striking: a single squirrel may bury dozens, perhaps hundreds, of stones over a season, which would presumably come at some cost to its food-caching efforts ahead of winter.
+It's possible, on reflection, that we are looking at an aberrant behaviour.
+No stone caches have yet been methodically examined, so we do not know whether they typically contain food as well -- though several anecdotal reports suggest they don't -- or whether the owner ever returns to them.
+I would be very interested to hear from anyone who has observed this behaviour or has theories as to its purpose.

 Grey squirrel licking a stone column at Fountains Abbey in Yorkshire. - Credit: Jon Southwood